 You may disable cookies by adjusting your web browser, but if you do some of our sites might not be accessible to you.

 UOW has a number of security measures in place to protect against IT security risks.
 These include firewalls, network intrusion detection and virus scanning.
 Refer to UOW’s IT Security Policy for further information.

 Some UOW sites can only be accessed with a login name and password to ensure that only authorised users are able to access personal information.
 You should ensure that your password is kept securely and not accessible by others.

 Links to other websites

 Any student, staff member or member of the public who is concerned about how their personal or health information is being handled by UOW should contact a privacy officer in UOW's Legal Services Unit.
 The privacy officer will discuss your concerns or complaints and endeavour to reach a suitable resolution, referring to any existing UOW policies or complaint handling guidelines.

 Where an individual wishes to make a formal request for a review of UOW's conduct in the handling of his/her personal or health information, the Privacy Complaint Internal Review Application Form is to be completed and lodged with the Legal Services Unit.

-Your first contact for any privacy-related matters should be Carmel Perre, who is UOW's Information Compliance Officer.
+Your first contact for any privacy-related matters should be Carmel Perre, who is UOW's Manager, Information Compliance.
 Carmel's contact details are as follows:

 Building 36, Level 4